SCORE MEDIA CONTACT: Dominic Clark, firstname.lastname@example.org

 The eldest son of the late, great Off-Road Motorsports Hall of Famer Rod Hall, Chad Hall, 57 of Reno, Nev., is one of the first entries in this year’s SCORE Baja 1000.
 Chad Hall, with 11 career SCORE Baja 1000 class race wins, has entered his No. 230 Mobil 1 Chevy Performance Samco-Chevy Silverado in the Trophy Truck Spec class.

 Scheduled to be his second driver is his 34-year old son Austin Hall of Reno.

 Chad Hall’s father Rod Hall who passed away in 2019, was the only driver who raced in all 50 of the first SCORE Baja 1000 races, earning a race-record 25 career class wins in the world’s most iconic desert race.
 STATES, COUNTRIES

 Included in the first 32 official entries of the more than 200 anticipated for this year’s renewal of the world’s most iconic desert race are racers from 14 U.S. States and four countries.

 U.S. States represented in the field of competitors to date are from Arizona, California, Colorado, Florida, Idaho, Montana, Nevada, New York, North Carolina, Oregon, Texas, Utah, Washington and Wisconsin.

 Besides the United States and host Mexico, countries represented to date in the total entry field are from Bolivia and Ecuador.
+PRE-RUNNING

 Pre-running on the official race course will open on Saturday, Oct.
 24. The course will run in a counter-clockwise direction after the two-way section to the Ojos Negros area and down along the Pacific Ocean and around San Felipe and the Sea of Cortez before heading back up through Cordillera de Molina and back to Ojos Negro and the finish in Ensenada.